 Any time you “cook” food you’re changing its molecular structure.
-Overcooking food by any means can rob food of vitality, enzymes, and nutrients.
-The question is, how fast do these processes occur inside a microwave oven and what effects do microwaves have on food?
+Overcooking food by any method can rob food of vitality, enzymes, and nutrients.
+The question is, how fast do these processes occur inside a microwave oven?
+And what other effects do microwaves have on food?

 The Microwave Effect

-Three Reasons To Rethink Your Microwave
+3 Reasons To Rethink Your Microwave

 1. Plastics and Chemical Leaching

 When our doctor diagnosed my partner with cancer, they gave us a handout.
 It advised us to dispose of plastic food and drink containers, and plastic wrap.
 It also warned of the risks of using plastic to heat and store anything hot, especially in a microwave.

 Plastics contain a myriad of hazardous chemicals like …